Visiting our maternity services

 - Staff are on hand to provide emotional and physical support, as well has helping with the practicalities.
 You will not be alone.

-- You are welcome to keep your phone charged (make sure you pack your charger) so that you can keep in contact with your partner and family.
+- You are welcome to keep your phone charged (make sure you pack your charger) so that you can keep in contact with your partner and family outside of visits.
 Please be aware that we are unable to disclose any information about any of our patients over the telephone.
 We want to keep your partner involved as much as possible, but we must abide by rules to protect patient confidentiality.

-- When you are ready to be discharged from hospital the process for partners coming to collect you (and your baby) will be explained by the staff.
+- When you are ready to be discharged from hospital the process for collecting you will be explained by the staff.

-We acknowledge that there may be exceptional circumstances that makes this policy difficult for you and we would encourage you to discuss this with your midwife.
+We know that there may be exceptional circumstances that make this policy difficult for you, and we would encourage you to discuss this with your midwife.